Analytic theory of shear localization in amorphous solids confined by Couette geometry

 In our case we need to satisfy the boundary conditions

 With these boundary conditions we find that the solution for the displacement field is, to a very good approximation,

+where $J_1$ and $Y_1$ are the circular Bessel functions of the first and second kind, respectively.
 In other words, we get away with one screening parameter, $\kappa_e$, and can safely neglect $\kappa_o$, that in the present simulation is sufficiently close to zero.
 The black line in Fig.~1c is the analytic form shown in Eq.~(\ref{solbess}) with $\kappa_e=0.113$ and $\kappa_o=0$.

 The great advantage of the simplified analytic form Eq.~(\ref{solbess}) is that it provides us a convenient a-priori predictability of the selected scaling exponent $\kappa_e$ in the present problem.
-It was shown before \cite{24JPS,25PS} that as the denominator in Eq.~(\ref{solbess}) goes to zero for discrete values of $\kappa_e$, the system's plastic response greatly prefers these values of the screening parameter.
+It was shown before \cite{24JPS,25PS} that as the denominator in Eq.~(\ref{solbess}) goes to zero for discrete values of $\kappa_e$, the system's plastic response greatly prefers these values of screening parameter.The reader should note that the values of the selected $\kappa_e$ depend on the geometrical parameters $R_{\rm in}$ and $R_{\rm out}$ only, and not on the state of the system.
+In the present geometry more than one value is allowed, and which of those values will be realized is determined by subtle differences in the configurations.
+We found that out of the 200 studied drops 163 events the fitted values of $\kappa_e$ cluster around the lowest value of the predicted $\kappa_e$, and 20 events are consistent with the second value.
+As a rule of thumb we can state that large stress drops resulted in stress localization near the inner boundary, and smaller ones in the bulk.
 A plot of the maximal value of $|d_\theta(r)|$ as a function of $\kappa_e$ is shown in Fig.~\ref{sings}.
 The blue dots represent best fits of $\kappa_e$ to actual measured displacement fields in the top 200 largest stress drops in 30 independent samples in our simulations.
 In all these examples the selected values of the screening exponents fall in the vicinity of those corresponding to a singularity in Eq.~(\ref{solbess}).